BCTL-Bordet/HER2_subtypes/README.md

 # HER2_subtypes
-Script to compute HER2-positive subtypes available in "compute_HER2_subtypes.R"
+Function to compute HER2-positive subtypes available in "calc_HER2_groups_function.R" Script to compute HER2-positive subtypes in an example gene exmpression matrix available in

 calc_HER2_groups() compute the HER2-positive breast cancer subtypes as described in PMID...